SHENZHEN SUNCOMM INDUSTRIAL CO., LTD.

 People often describe 5G mmWave as just faster with lower latency and better numbers.

-Based on our observations within SUNCOMM, that is correct, but it fails to mention the full picture.
+Based on our observations within SUNCOMM, a dedicated 5G router company, that is correct, but it fails to mention the full picture.

 mmWave isn't just an enhanced iteration of the sub-6 GHz spectrum of 5G.
 This behaves uniquely, requires an alternative method for designing, furthermore is most effective under particular circumstances.
 Provided that one regard this like just a basic improvement, you will probably feel let down.